jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 I see some of the :doc:`methods <functions>` I have covered so far and others I did not.
 I  could write tests on the others to discover what they do and/or `read more about dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.

-If you want more practice you could list out what has been covered so farand you fill in the others as you learn them
+If you want more practice you could list out what has been covered so far, and write tests for the others and fill in details as you learn them

 * clear